- About GSE

 The University has resource offices that will provide information, support and advice to individuals who have questions or concerns regarding University policy, including the following:

-An individual who wishes to report an allegation of discrimination or harassment may contact Dean Porter, his or her department chair, or one of the designated University resource offices.
+An individual who wishes to report an allegation of discrimination or harassment may contact Dean Grossman, his or her department chair, or one of the designated University resource offices.
 If a report is made to one of the offices listed below, the staff of that office is responsible for ensuring that appropriate action is taken by the University.